Skip navigation

 • See how well osteoporosis medicine is working.
 (The DEXA is most often repeated every 2 years.)

-The US Preventive Services Task Force recommends this test for women age 65 and older, and for some women younger than age 65 who have an increased risk for osteoporosis.
+The US Preventive Services Task Force recommends this screening test at least once for women age 65 and older, and for some women younger than age 65 who have an increased risk for osteoporosis.
+So far, research does not show a need for repeating screening after the test at age 65.

 A simple spine or hip x-ray may show fracture or collapse of the spinal bones.
 However, simple x-rays of other bones are not very accurate in predicting whether you are likely to have osteoporosis.
 A low-radiation spine x-ray called a vertebral fracture assessment (VFA) can be done with a DEXA to better identify fractures that do not have any symptoms.
 Trabecular bone score (TBS) can also be performed to gauge bone quality and help evaluate fracture risk.